Lawn care is one of the most tricky aspects of gardening.

 Where possible, you should run the wheels of your mower over a concrete edge or patio at the border of your lawn – thus eliminating the need to go over it with a string trimmer or grass shears.

-If that’s not possible – or you still need to give it a tidy up, take a look at this review on the best grass shears on the market – and use such a tool to give the edges a nice neat trim.
+If that’s not possible – or you still need to give it a tidy up, use garden grass shears to give the edges a nice neat trim.

 Alternatively, if you don’t fancy breaking your back, you can always use one of these gas-powered edgers to all but do the work for you.